christophe-cerin/OnlineML_ESP32/ARDUINO/MQTT-KMEANS-DataFlow.md

 - qos: 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is only received once)
 - retained: boolean indicating whether the message must be retained by the server
 - payload: message to publish under the subject

+## Intervention and Adaptation of the K-Means algorithm
+### What is Kmeans?
+Kmeans is one of the easiest access algorithms among clustering algorithms.
+Kmeans is one of the machine learning algorithms without filling and separating the data into specific cluster.
+The remarkable feature is to be able to choose the number of clusters in which data is to be separated.
+### Kmeans algorithm
+The Kmeans algorithm defines k representative points and ensures that the data belongs to the nearest representative point.
+About each representative point, it calculates the average of the data that belongs to this point.
+The calculated point becomes a new representative point and again it makes the data belong to the closest ones.
+Until you can't find the change of state, simply repeat the cycle.
+In a word, it can be summarized as follows after defining the first representative points,
+- make the data belong to the nearest representative point
+- make the center of gravity of the assigned data a new representative point
+- repeat these 2 steps above until the state does not change